-- Use inspection, auscultation, and palpation to assess the patient with abdominal pain.

-- Assess and document pain using the OPQRST acronym:

-- \circ O = Onset
+- Ensure an abdominal exam which includes inspection, auscultation and palpation is performed and documented on every patient with abdominal pain. - Assess and document pain using the OPQRST acronym: - \circ O = Onset

 - Was the onset sudden or gradual?

-- o P = Provocation and Palliation
+- \circ P = Provocation and Palliation

 - What causes it?

 - What makes it better or worse?

 - \circ Q = Quality

 - What kind of pain is it?

 - \circ R = Region and Radiation

 - Where is the pain located?

 - Does it radiate?

 - \circ S = Severity and Scale

 - Does it interfere with activities?

 - How does it rate on a severity scale of 1 to 10?

 - \circ T = Timing and Type of Onset

 - How often does it occur?

 - When did it begin?

 - Position of comfort

 - Give nothing by mouth.

 - Assess for trauma, pregnancy, illness, or potential ingestion.